-Medical professionals extend out to a variety of positions and require years of schooling before they can work in healthcare.
-Certain specialisations include emergency medicine, dermatology, paediatrics, surgery, and ophthalmology.
+Medical professionals complete years of schooling to work in a variety of positions.
+Healthcare specialisations include emergency medicine, dermatology, paediatrics, surgery, and ophthalmology.

-Highlight these medical skills on your resume to prove you’re a knowledgable healthcare specialist:
+Highlight these medical skills on your resume to prove you’re a qualified healthcare specialist:

 - Adult life support training (ALS)

 Most office jobs require administrative skills, so employers expect their applicants to effectively use basic office equipment and computer software.